 Thank you for your interest in our joint MSPAS/MPH Program.
-Our program received over 2,500 applications for 44 seats, making it very competitive in terms of applicants to seats ratio.
-Due to this large number of applicants, it is not possible to provide specific feedback regarding what any one candidate should do to improve their chances.
-For this reason, we have developed the following assessment questionnaire, designed to assist you with your application to our program.
+Our program continues to receive many more applications than available seats, making it very competitive in terms of applicants to seats ratio.
+It is therefore not possible to provide specific feedback regarding what any one candidate should do to improve their chances.
+We understand the value of feedback, however, and we have developed the following assessment questionnaire, designed to assist you with your application to our program.

 Though acceptance to this or any PA program cannot be guaranteed, answering these questions in an honest and truthful manner, then applying the answers to your CASPA application, supplemental application, and interview will increase the odds that you will ultimately be accepted.
 We wish you success during the process.

 - Did I read and follow the CASPA application instructions, including, but not limited to, the correct listing of my various experiences, both volunteer and paid?

 - Did I read and follow the Supplemental Application instructions?

 - Do I match the stated mission of the Program?